Logival2/Clippy/README.md

 * Caves (organic shapes rather than straight corridors)
 * Outside world?

-The layout assets will still be defined by the state but will allow for a more varied gameplay
+The layout assets will still be defined by the region but will allow for a more varied gameplay

 #### World Building Process
-###### States Creation
+###### Regions Creation
+Based on a seed, capitals will be placed at the same place every time
+No need to compute the voronoi diagram for the whole map, just need to check for each chunk's tile the shortest distance to a capital to determine the region

 1 - Place capitals
-*Maybe give more than 5 capitals to the Voronoi algo, to get a more complex map (some states will have 2 capitals)*
+*Maybe give more than 5 capitals to the Voronoi algo, to get a more complex map (some Regions will have 2 capitals)*
-2 - Compute Voronoi diagram to get each state bounds
+2 - Compute Voronoi diagram to get each region bounds
+*Regions will be defined in chunks rather than in tiles (maybe add a blending feature later on)*
 3 - Slightly change each capital position?
 *May be needed as the Voronoi split is visible*
-4 - Generate the state name
+4 - Generate the region name
-5 - Choose the state's alphabet
+5 - Choose the region's alphabet
 *Unicode char ranges*
-6 - Assign the state to one of the 5 predefined states style (Desert etc...)
+6 - Assign the region to one of the 5 predefined Regions style (Desert etc...)
 7 - Generate a name for the leader / king etc
-8 - Generate a quick story about the state (will be displayed when the player enters the state for the 1st time)
+8 - Generate a quick story about the region (will be displayed when the player enters the region for the 1st time)
 ###### Layout Creation
-For each state use a simplex noise (faster, less artifacts than perlin) to subdivide the
+For each region use a simplex noise (faster, less artifacts than perlin) to subdivide the

 ###### Add Objects and NPCs